 “With additional automation capabilities and no third-party requirement, this peer-to-peer solution will be cost-effective.
 And, more importantly, democratize access to Smart Contracts,” Appiah added.

 The IOHK team anticipated that they would roll out its Marlowe end-user product in stages this year.
 First up will be Marlowe Run, which allows inexperienced users to use customizable DeFi Smart Contract templates.
 Marlowe for enterprise and Marlowe for developers will then be rolled out, expanding DeFi beyond individual users.

-"As part of the Goguen launch, we are now in the process of completing the Marlowe implementation on Cardano, allowing users and organizations to execute DeFi contracts that they have written or downloaded from a contract repository."
+“As part of the Goguen launch, we are now completing the Marlowe implementation on Cardano, allowing users and organizations to execute DeFi contracts that they have written or downloaded from a contract repository.“